mbmalgit/Getting-and-Cleaning-Data-Course-Project/README.md

 Melting data and calculating averages, then write it to "tidy_dataset.txt"

-CodeBook.txt - description of vatiables and data
+CodeBook.txt - description of variables and data

 run_analysis.R - source code